-The Dava Way, a 24-mile walking and cycling waymarked route between Grantown-on-Spey and Forres, mostly follows the track bed of the old Highland Railway Company.
+IN June I wrote about the Dava Way, the 24-mile waymarked route between Grantown-on Spey and Forres, which follows the track bed of the old Highland Railway Company.

 Terrain Railway track bed and path

-Refreshment spot Macleans Bakery and Café, The Square, Grantown
+Refreshment spot Macleans Bakery and Café, The Square, Grantown-on-Spey